fizzbucket/tei_transformer/docs/intro.rst

 Introduction
 ============

 tei_transformer is a Python script for transforming a TEI-encoded critical edition into a pdf file.
 There are plenty of XSLT stylesheets to do something like this already, but using Python instead gives a secret advantage: we don't really lose out on anything, but it's unbelievably easy to customise things.
 We also don't have to restrict ourselves to the xml tree; it's very easy to bring in extra information or shift things about more easily.
 For example, a trick like adding a lemma note from an external data source for a person mentioned in the edition on their first appearance, then only indexing them on subsequent ones, is trivially easy rather than enormously complicated.
+(And is, in fact, something we do.)

 Basic Usage
 ___________